fwsa-batch2/rishi.atgondan__web_project/README.md

 * player 4 chartacter id 4 entered must contains only numbers and the length is 8 digits if it is below than 8 error will be shown and not exist in local storage       already. if it is error will be shown('Character 4 id already exist')

 * player 15 chartacter id 5 entered must contains only numbers and the length is 8 digits if it is below than 8 error will be shown and not exist in local storage     already. if it is error will be shown('Character 5 id already exist')

 * If everything is validated it will be redirected to popup page.

+### QUERIES
+* After Registering pmit tournament your can submit your queries and it will be stored in the local storage

 ### SHOPPING CART PAGE
 * USER ID must contains only numbers and the lenght is 8 digits if it is below than 8 error will be shown.